Skip to Content

 • 1 tsp ground cinnamon

-1. Preheat your oven to 400°F on convection bake.
+1. Preheat your wall oven to 400 °F on the convection bake setting.

-3. Spread on a baking sheet lined with parchment paper.
+3. Spread carrots on a parchment‑lined baking sheet in a single layer.

 3. Cheesy Garlic Pull‑Apart Bread